smscully/Management-Governance/Tagging Scripts/README.md

 ## Procedure

-While tags can be added using the Resources Tag Editor, for efficiency, the preferred method is to use the Resource Groups Tagging API with the project [Resource Group Tagging API JSON Template](https://raw.githubusercontent.com/RussetLeaf/RLCovid19/master/Tagging/template_tagging_rgtapi.json).
-Sample AWS CLI code is listed below.
+The scripts in this repository use the AWS Resource Groups Tagging API.
+Follow the steps below to add tags to existing resources:

+1. Open the template_tagging_rgtapi.json file and add the Amazon Resource Name (ARN) for the resources to which the tags will be added.
+Customize the tag keys and values as appropriate.
+2. Open the AWS CLI and run the code listed below.

 ```
 aws resourcegroupstaggingapi tag-resources --cli-input-json file://template_tagging_rgtapi.json